-Toward this end, first we need to estimate the size of the Kad network (n).
-In our previous work [15], we developed a parallel peer-to-peer overlay crawler, called Cruiser.
-Crawling the entire Kad network takes too long due to the large size of routing tables at each peer and the large number of peers in the network.
-Because churn occurs while the crawler runs, a long crawl results in an inflated population count as it records a large number of short-lived peers which were not simultaneously present.
-However, since Kad identifiers are selected uniformly at random, any subnet of the ID space is a representative sample of the total population, and a subnet can be crawled much faster than crawling the whole network.
-Multiplying the size of the subnet by the number of such subnets yields an estimate of the population size.
+Thus, the expected number of hops in Kad is $1 + \frac{\log_2(n) - 7.73}{6.98}$.
+Estimating Network Size: Toward this end, we need an estimate of the size of the Kad network (n).
+An obvious approach would be to crawl the Kad network to capture the entire population of peers.
+However, crawling the entire Kad network takes too long due to the large size of routing tables at each peer and the large number of peers in the network.
+Because churn occurs while the crawler runs, a very long crawl would result in an inflated population count as it would record a large number of short-lived peers that are not simultaneously present.
+However, crawling a subnet is much faster than crawling the whole network.
+Since Kad identifiers are selected uniformly at random, any subset of the ID space (such as a subnet) is a representative sample of the total population.
+Multiplying the measured size of a subnet by the number of such subnets yields an estimate of the population size.
 By taking the mean over many such samples, we can get a good estimate for n.

-Moreover, our formulas are not sensitive to minor fluctuations in population size as they are based on $\log_2 n$ .
+In our previous work [16], we developed a parallel peerto-peer overlay crawler, called Cruiser.
 Given a Kad overlay subnet as an input (e.g., 0x5cd/12), Cruiser walks the DHT structure to capture a snapshot of all the active peers with IDs in the specified subnet.
 For example, it can capture a /10 subnet with roughly 1000 peers in around 3-4 minutes and a /12 subnet with roughly 250 peers in around one minute.
 During June of 2005, we captured the population size for several hundred randomly selected subnets with Cruiser.
 Our measurements reveal that the Kad network has a mean population size of approximately 980,000 concurrent peers.
-Given this estimated group size for the Kad network, a lookup over Kad requires $\log_2 980,000 \approx 19.9$ bits improvement per step, and a lookup in Kad should take $\frac{19.9-7.73}{6.98}+1=2.7$ hops, assuming perfect routing tables.
-This is significantly better than predicted by prior techniques of $\frac{\log_2(n)-4}{3}+1=6.30$ hops.
-Correctly taking into account the effect of randomness alters the predicted performance by more than a factor of two.
+Given this estimated group size for the Kad network, a lookup over Kad requires $\log_2 980,000 \approx 19.9$ bits of improvement, and a lookup in Kad should take $\frac{19.9-7.73}{6.98} + 1 = 2.7$ hops (according to Formula 7), assuming perfect routing tables.
+This is significantly better than predicted by the formula of prior work [4] of $\frac{\log_2(n)-4}{3} + 1 =$ 6.30 hops.
+Correctly incorporating the effect of randomness alters the predicted performance by more than a factor of two.